wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

     * Maximum number for the requests per second or minute.
     * **Burst** - maximum number of excessive requests to be buffered once the specified RPS/RPM is exceeded and to be processed once the rate is back to normal. `0` by default.

-        If the value is different from `0`, you can control whether to keep the defined RPS/RPM between buffered excessive requests execution. **No delay** points to simultaneous processing of all buffered excessive requests, without the rate limit delay. **Delay** implies simultaneous processing of the specified number of excessive requests, others are processed with delay set in RPS/RPM.
+        If the value is different from `0`, you can control whether to keep the defined RPS/RPM between buffered excessive requests execution.

+        **No delay** points to simultaneous processing of all buffered excessive requests, without the rate limit delay. **Delay** implies simultaneous processing of the specified number of excessive requests, others are processed with delay set in RPS/RPM.

     * **Response code** - code to return in response to rejected requests. `503` by default.
-1. In **In this part of request**, specify request points (aka keys) that you want to measure limits for.
+1. In **In this part of request**, specify request points for which you wish to set limits.
+Wallarm will restrict requests that have the same values for the selected request parameters.

-    --8<-- "../include/waf/features/rules/request-part-reference.md"
+    All available points are described [here](request-processing.md), you can choose those matching your particular use case, e.g.:

+    * `remote_addr` to limit connections by origin IP
+    * `json` → `json_docs` → `json_obj` → `api_key` to limit connections by the `api_key` JSON body parameter
 1. Wait for the [rule compilation to complete](compiling.md).

 ## Rule examples